Thomas-A1/Thomas-A1/README.md

-- 👋 Hi, I’m @Thomas-A1
+- 👋 Hi, I’m @Thomas
 - 👀 I’m interested in mobile app and website development.
 - 🌱 I’m currently learning Javascript, HTML, PYTHON, CSS and Angular
 - 💞️ I’m looking to collaborate on building apps, websites, database and pythonic projects
-- 📫 How to reach me: LinkedIN - www.linkedin.com/in/thomas-kojo-yesu-quarshie-600a031a3
+- 📫 How to reach me: LinkedIN - www.linkedin.com/in/tkquarshie

 <!---
 Thomas-A1/Thomas-A1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.